I want to tell you about a powerful tool that often goes neglected among both fitness enthusiasts and people who are just beginning to diet.

 Here are some simple guidelines to help you make improvements to your food environment to make diet adherence easier.
 There are many more environmental tactics, but I’ve selected ones that I find to be high impact and easy to execute.

-5) Generally speaking, food variety may increase food consumption.
-Consequently, keep a wide variety of foods you want to eat more of (like fruits, vegetables, and lean protein sources), and keep a narrow variety of junk foods.
-So, for example, if you’re going to keep potato chips in the house, only keep one bag and not five different flavors of chips.
+5) Keep a wide variety of foods you want to eat more of (like fruits, vegetables, and lean protein sources), and keep a narrow variety of junk foods.

 6) Try to eat meals in a non-distracted setting like at a table without a television.